VitalPBX/vitalpbx_ha/README.md

 Make a high-availability cluster out of any pair of VitalPBX servers.
 VitalPBX can detect a range of failures on one VitalPBX server and automatically transfer control to the other server, resulting in a telephony environment with minimal down time.<br>

 <strong>Important note:</strong><br>
-Since DRBD is no longer used in version 3, it is not possible to migrate a High Availability VitalPBX from Version 2 to 3.
+Since DRBD is no longer used in version 3, it is not possible to migrate a High Availability VitalPBX from Version 2 to 3.<br>
+If you are going to restore some Backup from another server that is not in HA, restore it first in the Master server before creating the HA.
+This should be done as the backup does not contain the firewall rules for HA to work.

 ## Example:<br>
 ![VitalPBX HA](https://github.com/VitalPBX/vitalpbx_ha/blob/master/HAReplica2Servers.png)